dcchambers/dcchambers.github.io/_pages/now.md

 author_profile: true
 title: "What I'm Doing Right Now"
 permalink: /now
-last_modified_at: 2025-06-17
+last_modified_at: 2025-07-07
-last_modified_location: "my home in Wisconsin"
+last_modified_location: "Madison Wisconsin"
 ---

 Last updated {{ page.last_modified_at | date: "%A, %B %d, %Y" }} from {{ page.last_modified_location }}.

-I am currently on sabbatical from my full-time job at Zendesk.
-In my month off I am working on projects around the house and will spend a bit of time traveling with the family.
-I am trying to "unplug" during this sabbatical which means as little computer usage as possible - trying to focus on physical hobbies and tasks right now.

-## Recently

-- I ran a half marathon race in May and finished with a time of 1:58:59.
-- I released a new version of [Notekeeper](https://github.com/dcchambers/note-keeper) in March.
+I recently completed a one month sabbatical from my full-time job at [Zendesk](https://zendesk.com).
+I spent most of my time off away from my computer, engaging in physical hobbies, spending time with my family, and traveling.
+Some day I would like to do a sabbatical where I spend time doing fun things on a computer (like the [Recurse Center](https://www.recurse.com/)) but this was exactly what I needed to take a step back given the state of the tech industry right now.
+I am feeling re-invigorated and anxious to get back to work.

 ## Upcoming